1and1/ioc-unit/README.md

 ## Test-Sut

-Testclasses are
+**Testclasses** are
 * The Testclass itself
-* All classes added usinig @TestClasses,@TestPackages,@TestClasspaths
+* All classes added using @TestClasses,@TestPackages,@TestClasspaths

-Sutclasses are
+**Sutclasses** are
-* All classes added usinig @SutClasses,@SutPackages,@SutClasspaths
+* All classes added using @SutClasses,@SutPackages,@SutClasspaths

 In case of ambiguities, Testclasses get priority over Sutclasses

 ## Alternatives

-If a producer or a class itself or containing producers are enabled themselves or by stereotype the these get priority over other classes possibly usable for injects.
-Alternative-Stereotypes must be encountered using @SutClasses or @TestClasses. @ProducesAlternative is defined by default.
+If something is defined as Alternative according to the CDI-Spec and enabled according CDI-Spec.
+They get priority over other productions usable for injects.
+Alternative-Stereotypes must be added to the configuration using @SutClasses or @TestClasses. @ProducesAlternative is defined by default.
+Alternative-Classes can be added using
+@EnabledAlternatives.